Using Cannabis As A Sleep Aid

 How Does Cannabis Work as a Sleep Aid?

 It is believed that the sleep-promoting effects of cannabinoids are due to their interactions with cannabinoid receptors in the brain.
-When cannabinoids bind to these receptors, they send messages to increase levels of sleep-promoting adenosine levels and suppress the brain’s arousal system.
+When cannabinoids bind to these receptors, they send messages to increase levels of sleep-promoting adenosine and suppress the brain’s arousal system.
 Together, these effects may help cannabis users feel sedated or sleepy.

 Cannabis has several different active compounds, including tetrahydrocannabinol (THC) and cannabidiol (CBD).
 While THC typically acts as a sedative, it can have a stimulating effect for some people, especially for those who are new to using cannabis or taking higher doses.
 In these cases, using cannabis before bed may result in a longer time falling asleep.
 CBD appears to promote alertness at lower doses, and sleepiness at higher doses.
 The effects of the two compounds together may depend on the dose and timing.